Bit-Quill/valkey-glide/docs/design-api.md

 ## API requirements:
 - The API will be thread-safe.
 - The API will accept as inputs all of [RESP2 types](https://github.com/redis/redis-specifications/blob/master/protocol/RESP2.md).
+We plan to add support for RESP3 types when they are available.
 - The API will attempt authentication, topology refreshes, reconnections, etc., automatically.
 In case of failures concrete errors will be returned to the user.

 ## Command Interface